wildbrother/CMU_jetson_project/README.md

 The time stamp informs users where to easily navigate to find the desired people, activities, etc. that was queried of the video.

 Many AI-enabled methods and tools are supposed to perform classification analysis across these different data streams.
-The video search assistant may use any data stream type classification strategy, or implement a solution that combine more than one strategy.
+The video search assistant may use any data stream type classification strategy, or implement a solution that combine more than one strategy....